 (local, state and federal government agencies) City or county commissioners as well as Metropolitan Development offices may have discretionary funds or grants available.
-The Indiana Governor's Planning Council accepts solicited and unsolicited grant proposals from organizations interested in initiating innovative programs for people with disabilities in Indiana.
+The Governor's Council accepts solicited and unsolicited grant proposals from organizations interested in initiating innovative programs for people with disabilities in Indiana.
 The Council also offers money through its Consumer Involvement Fund.
 The Consumer Involvement Fund which helps empower people with disabilities and their families to enhance their knowledge of important issues through scholarships to conferences, seminars, public forums and other events.
-For information call (317) 232-7770 Voice or (317) 232-7771 TDD.

 The most critical part of any advocacy group is the volunteer base, and its effectiveness depends on commitment to the cause.
 Early on in the formation of a new group, it's easy to get volunteers excited about the group's vision.
 But once the "real work" begins, it's harder to maintain enthusiasm and volunteer commitment.
 Eventually, every volunteer group experiences turnover and volunteer apathy.
 But you can take steps to keep this to a minimum and build motivation.